 The baby kept crying.

-The baby stopped crying and was born.
-The whole kingdom celebrated for a week the news of an heir to the throne.
+The baby stopped crying and was finally born, and the kingdom celebrated the news of an heir for an entire week.

 “My son,” the king said, “how can I give you such an impossible gift?
 What I said back then was only to make you stop crying.”

-“If you, my father, can’t give me what you promised me,” the prince said, “then I have to search the world for the thing I was born for.”
+“If you, my father, can’t give me what you promised,” the prince said, “then I’ll have to search the world and find the thing I was born for.”

 “At last, a prince worthy of serving!
-What are you wishes, master?”
+What are your wishes, my lord?”

-The horse stood firm on his feet while the prince tried to force him down on his knees.
+The horse stood firm while the prince tried to force him to kneel.

-“If you want to find ageless youth and deathless life,” the horse said, “you must ask your father to give you his sword, his spear, his bow, quiver and arrows, and his clothes from when he was your age.
-And you must take care of me yourself for six weeks, and feed me my barley boiled in sweet milk.”
+“If you seek ageless youth and deathless life,” the horse said, “ask your father for his sword, spear, bow, quiver of arrows, and the armor he wore at your age.
+Then, for six weeks, you must care for me yourself and feed me barley boiled in sweet milk.”

-After days of searching, the prince found his father’s old things inside a dusty coffer in the castle’s cellar.
-They were all rusty and broken, but the prince mended them himself and after six weeks he had the clothes and weapons looking all new and shiny.
-And after six weeks of grooming, the horse shook his mane and turned into a beautiful stallion with four wings on his back, ready to leave whenever his young master commanded.
+After days of searching through the castle, the prince found his father’s old armor and weapons inside a dusty coffer in the cellar.
+They were all rusty and broken, but he mended them himself until they looked new and shiny again.
+And after six weeks of grooming, the horse shook his mane and turned into a beautiful stallion with four wings on his back, ready to leave whenever the prince gave the word.

 “We’re now on Gheonoaia’s land,” the horse said.
-“Gheonoaia (The Termagant) used to be a woman, but the curse of the parents she disrespected had reached her, and she turned into a monster.
-No one who ventured on these lands made it out alive.
-Right now, Gheonoaia is with her children, but tomorrow, she will catch up with us in that forest on the horizon, and she will try to kill us.
-She is huge and fast, but you should not be afraid.
-Be ready with your bow and arrows, keep your sword and spear handy, and we will prevail.”
+“Gheonoaia used to be a woman, but the curse of the parents she disrespected reached her, and she turned into a monster.
+No one who ventured onto these lands made it out alive.
+Right now, Gheonoaia is with her children, but tomorrow, she’ll catch up with us in that forest on the horizon, and she’ll try to kill us.
+She is huge and fast, but you shouldn’t be afraid.
+Be ready with your bow and arrows, keep your sword and spear handy, and we’ll prevail.”

-They journeyed into the forest and rested there, taking turns on the watch.
-The next day at dawn, they started crossing the forest when they heard a roar and a howl behind them like nothing they had ever heard before.
+They journeyed into the forest and rested there, taking turns on watch.
+The next day at dawn, they started crossing the forest when they heard a roar and a howl behind them, unlike anything they had ever heard before.

 “Hold on to me,” the horse said.
 “Gheonoaia is coming.”

 And coming she was, knocking down trees in her path.
-The horse flapped his wings and rose above the forest, above Gheonoaia and, from up there, the prince shot an arrow that cut off her left leg.
+The horse flapped his wings and rose above the forest, above Gheonoaia, and from up there, the prince shot an arrow that cut off her left leg.
 He picked up the leg and put it in his bag.
-He pulled a second arrow from his quiver and fit it in his bow.
+He pulled a second arrow from his quiver and fit it to his bow.

 The prince didn’t believe her, so she wrote it down in her own blood.

-“Great horse you have there, prince,” Gheonoaia said.
+“Great horse you have there, Prince,” Gheonoaia said.
 “If it weren’t for him, I would’ve eaten you alive.
 Instead, you defeated me.
-Until today, no mortal crossed my forest.
-The fools who tried didn’t get farther than the field where you saw their sun-bleached bones scattered.”
+Until today, no mortal had crossed my forest.
+The fools who tried didn’t get farther than the field where you saw their bones scattered.”

-She invited them to her house where she lived with her three daughters, all beautiful as angels.
-She gave them the best food she had, but while the prince and the horse ate and rested, Gheonoaia moaned in pain from her severed leg.
+She invited them to her house, where she lived with her three daughters, all beautiful as angels.
+She served them the finest food she had, but while the prince and the horse ate and rested, Gheonoaia moaned in pain from her severed leg.
 The prince took pity on her and pulled the leg out of his bag.
-Gheonoaia took it and put it back in its place where it healed in an instant.
-Gheonoaia was so happy that she asked the prince to pick one of her daughters as his bride.
+Gheonoaia took it and put it back in its place, where it healed in an instant.
+She was so happy that she asked the prince to pick one of her daughters as his bride.

 “I’m not looking for a wife,” the prince said, “but for ageless youth and deathless life.”